peterwittek/ncpol2sdpa/README.rst

 The objective is to be able to solve very large scale optimization problems.
 Example applications include:

-- `Ground-state energy problems <http://dx.doi.org/10.1137/090760155>`_: bosonic and `fermionic systems <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Comparing_DMRG_ED_and_SDP.ipynb>`_, Pauli spin operators.
+- When using commutative variables, the generated hierarchy is identical to `Lasserre's <http://dx.doi.org/10.1137/S1052623400366802>`_.
+In this case, the functionality resembles the MATLAB toolboxes `Gloptipoly <http://homepages.laas.fr/henrion/software/gloptipoly/>`_, and, with the chordal extension, `SparsePOP <http://sparsepop.sourceforge.net/>`_.
 - `Maximum quantum violation <http:/dx.doi.org/10.1103/PhysRevLett.98.010401>`_ of `Bell inequalities <http://peterwittek.com/2014/06/quantum-bound-on-the-chsh-inequality-using-sdp/>`_, also in `multipartite scenarios <http://peterwittek.github.io/multipartite_entanglement/>`_.
-- `Nieto-Silleras <http://dx.doi.org/10.1088/1367-2630/16/1/013035>`_ hierarchy for `quantifying randomness <http://peterwittek.com/2014/11/the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa/>`_.
+- `Nieto-Silleras <http://dx.doi.org/10.1088/1367-2630/16/1/013035>`_ hierarchy for `quantifying randomness <http://peterwittek.com/2014/11/the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa/>`_ and `for calculating maximum guessing probability <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Optimal%20randomness%20generation%20from%20entangled%20quantum%20states.ipynb>`_.
 - `Moroder <http://dx.doi.org/10.1103/PhysRevLett.111.030501>`_ hierarchy to enable PPT-style and other additional constraints.
 - Sums-of-square (SOS) decomposition based on the dual solution.
-- If using commutative variables, the hierarchy is identical to `Lasserre's <http://dx.doi.org/10.1137/S1052623400366802>`_.
-In this case, the functionality resembles the MATLAB toolboxes `Gloptipoly <http://homepages.laas.fr/henrion/software/gloptipoly/>`_, and, with the chordal extension, `SparsePOP <http://sparsepop.sourceforge.net/>`_.
+- `Ground-state energy problems <http://dx.doi.org/10.1137/090760155>`_: bosonic and `fermionic systems <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Comparing_DMRG_ED_and_SDP.ipynb>`_, Pauli spin operators.

 The implementation has an intuitive syntax for entering problems and it scales for a larger number of noncommutative variables using a sparse representation of the SDP problem.